thirdweb-dev/go-sdk/docs/index.md

 )

 func main() {
+	// Get your secret key that you created from the thirdweb dashboard secretKey := "..."

 	// Get your private key securely (preferably from an environment variable) privateKey := "..."

 	// Instantiate the SDK with your privateKey sdk, err := thirdweb.NewThirdwebSDK("mumbai", &thirdweb.SDKOptions{
+		SecretKey: secretKey,
 		PrivateKey: privateKey,
 	})
 	if err != nil {